Asian Studies in Business and Economics (ASBE) - Your gateway to the Asian economic region

 Please note that active participation in the courses is compulsory.

 The stay abroad always takes place in the winter semester and represents the second phase of the programme.
-Here, the focus is on deepening Asian expertise through specialised modules at the partner university, project work and the use of the local language.
+The focus here is on deepening Asian expertise through specialised modules at the partner university, project work and the use of the language learned in the country.

 Specialised courses worth 20 ECTS* are taken during the stay abroad.
 A list of courses that have been offered in the past and the respective conversion into ECTS can be found at the bottom of this page.